TheJahnavi/ScanItKnowIt-app/README.md

 - Vercel Functions are used for serverless backend deployment
 - Static files are served through Vercel's CDN
 - All dependencies are properly configured for Vercel deployment
-- Data is stored in SQLite database for persistence (see database migration guide for production)
+- Data is stored in Firebase Firestore database for persistence (replacing SQLite)
 - User authentication is implemented with JWT tokens